jannette-wang/sweet-aus/README.md

 - 👋 Hi, I’m @Jannette Wang.
-- 👀 I’m interested in Azure Cloud and Automation
+- 👀 I’m interested in Azure Cloud and Automation.
 - 🌱 I’m currently using Terraform
 - 💞️ I’m looking to collaborate on any of DevOps or Cloud team
 - 📫 How to reach me jannettewang@gmail.com